Editors' pick: 8 great global stories from 2022 you might have missed

 So yes, it is deeply satisfying to know that readers found a story and stayed with it.
 But we can't help but wish there had been more dedicated readers.

-So the editors of our blog are shining a spotlight on "high engagement" stories from 2022 that we think deserve more pageviews.
-Some of them are sobering.
+So the editors of our blog are shining a spotlight on "high engagement" stories from 2022 that we think deserve more page views.
+Some of the posts are sobering.
 Some are inspiring.
 And some are just plain fun.

 You'll read about a young man in Kenya who improbably decided to try his hand at ice sculpting — hoping to send a message about climate change.
 A nurse in Liberia who was frustrated that hospitals demanded pregnant women bring a costly bag of supplies for admission — and came up with a solution.
 And a deeply moving chance encounter that our visuals editor Pierre Kattar had on the streets of Rome with an Afghan schoolteacher.